Fitness Volt

 Barbell Front Raise

-Front raises are an anterior deltoid exercise, which means they work the front of your shoulders.
+Front raises are an anterior deltoid exercise.
 Make sure you brace your core hard when doing this exercise, as raising both arms in front of you can pull you off balance.
 You’ll need to use your core to keep your torso upright.

 Read more about barbell front raise